Table of contents

 Coming soon: Next on Blast from the Past Series is Part Four: Hampton Court Palace.

 Disclaimer: This post is for information and entertainment purposes; and personal experience.
 All external links are for information purposes only.
 The day out mentioned in the blog is on past experiences. (before lockdown) The museum mentioned in this blog is temporarily closed due to lockdown and in line with the government’s guidance.
-I received no payment or any other commission for this post.
+I received no payment or any other compensation for this post.